julien01A/Heteroptera_microbiome/README.md

 # Select the Top14 and other columns
 microbiome_15 <- data_rel %>%
   select(species, all_of(top14_genera), Other)
-#Agregate data by stinkbugs species
+#Agregate data by Heteroptera species
 microbiome_species <- microbiome_15 %>%
   group_by(species) %>%
   summarise(across(all_of(c(top14_genera, "Other")), mean, na.rm = TRUE))